 - Unexpected stable/smooth earnings during tough volatile times

 This is not to say that such companies would not have inherent business strength to show exceptional performance.
-However, there is high probability that management of such companies might be using accounting gimmicks to manipulate their accounts to show such performance.
+However, there is a high probability that the management of such companies might be using accounting gimmicks to manipulate their accounts to show such performance.
 Therefore, it is advised that the investor should do enhanced due diligence while analyzing these companies.